Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 ## Miscellaneous

 ### Dual booting macOS and Windows
-* It is simplest to install Windows on a seperate drive as opposed to sharing the same drive, and to disconnect your macOS drive(s) when installing Windows
+* It is easiest to install Windows on a seperate drive as opposed to sharing the same drive, and to disconnect your macOS drive(s) when installing Windows
 * Clean the drive using the following (during installation)
 ```
 Shift + F10